How Long Do Tanning Lotions Last?

 Does Self-Tanner Go Bad?

-One such ingredient is DHA, which is responsible for changing the color of your skin to develop a tan.
-Once DHA expires, it loses effectiveness, and this can lead to a really patchy self-tan that does not last long at all!
+Once DHA expires, it loses its effectiveness, and this can lead to a patchy self-tan that does not last long at all.

-Using an expired self-tanner will not give you your desired results, and you will have streaks and splotches all over that just do not look right.
-There is also a chance that the expired self-tanner will leave a strange smell on your skin too.
+Using an expired self-tanner will not yield the desired results, and you will have streaks and splotches all over that simply do not look right.

-To tell whether the self-tanner has expired, take a look at the expiration date on the bottle.
-Other signs include the self-tanner smelling different and quite chemical-like, changing color, and turning watery or lumpy.
+Other signs include the self-tanner smelling different and having a chemical-like odor, changing color, and becoming watery or lumpy.

 Does Tanning Lotion Expire?

-Tanning lotion does expire, but it does not expire as obviously as some other products do.
-Almost all beauty products come with an expiration date on the bottle or a time frame in which the product should be used by, so take note of this to make the most of your tanning lotion.
+Almost all beauty products come with an expiration date on the bottle or a specific timeframe in which the product should be used, so take note of this to make the most of your tanning lotion.

-You can use tanning lotion which has expired, but it might not be as effective as it was when first opened.
-It might not hydrate and nourish your skin as well as it should, and this could cause your skin to burn a little more in a tanning bed and cause your skin to peel after tanning.
+It may not hydrate and nourish your skin as well as it should, which could cause your skin to burn slightly more in a tanning bed and lead to peeling after tanning.

 Related Questions